FlashSQL/MySQL-Data-Redistribution/README.md

 - added a new function in btr0btr.cc: btr_page_redistribute_before_split()
 - returns the inserted record
 - called during btr_page_split_and_insert()(btr0btr.cc)
-- modifications in srv0srv and fil0fil is for adding table id and table name
+- modifications in srv0srv and fil0fil are for adding table id and table name

 ## References
 - https://dev.mysql.com/